-After years of increasingly unsustainable land use that has disrupted the hydrological cycle, there is now growing interest in new ways to protect and restore landscapes and their ecological and hydrological functions.
-SIWI’s Water for Resilient Landscapes programme is part of a vibrant global movement that promotes more resilient approaches to forestry, agriculture, and landscape restoration and management.
+Multiple crises in the world (climate, water, food, degraded land, biodiversity) is paving the way for a transition to a more sustainable future, and there is a growing interest in new ways to protect and restore landscapes and their ecological and hydrological functions.
+SIWI’s thematic team Water for Resilient Landscapes (WRL) is part of a vibrant global movement that promotes more resilient approaches to forestry, agriculture, and landscape restoration and management.

-The global water crisis is exacerbated by climate change, land degradation and loss of biological diversity.
-In many parts of the world, ecosystems are on the brink of collapse, disrupting the water cycle and leading to loss of carbon sinks and habitats for biodiversity in landscapes.
+The global water crisis is exacerbated by climate change, land degradation and loss of biodiversity.
+In many parts of the world, ecosystems are on the brink of collapse, disrupting the water cycle and leading to loss of carbon sinks, fertile soils and habitats for biodiversity in landscapes.
 This in turn has negative consequences for water and food security and reduces the resilience against natural disasters.
 Transformative change of the management of water, biodiversity and ecosystems is urgently needed.

-As water resources are becoming more constrained, questions about water management must increasingly be at the fore of decision-making about forests and landscapes.
+As water resources are becoming more constrained, questions about water management must increasingly be at the forefront of decision-making about forests and landscapes.
 Based on the growing body of knowledge about the role of water in landscape restoration, SIWI provides platforms for dialogue, knowledge exchange and co-production of knowledge.
-The Landscapes team supports capacity-building to provide policy makers and practitioners with the tools and insights they need to improve governance and management.
-SIWI also helps identify financing initiatives and tools to mainstream the landscape approach into decision-making.
+The WRL team supports capacity-building to provide policy makers and practitioners with the tools and insights they need to improve governance and management.
+SIWI also helps identifying financing initiatives and tools to mainstream the landscape approach into decision-making.

-A conceptual framework has been developed by the Landscapes team, for analyses of drivers of change of landscapes, impacts on hydrology and water -ecosystem services and their contribution to sustainable development.
+A conceptual framework has been developed by the WRL team, for analyses of drivers of change of landscapes, impacts on hydrology and water ecosystem services, and their contribution to sustainable development.